Prepare for your move from Partner Membership Center (PMC) to Partner Center

 If you use the same Azure AD tenant to migrate multiple MPN accounts into Partner Center, the system will automatically recognize that and ask you to consolidate your accounts.
 This is true even if you have multiple domains associated to the same Azure AD tenant.

-You could still decide to migrate to Partner Center using separate AAD tenants, but please note this results in isolated evaluation of your competencies and extra purchase costs.
+You could still decide to migrate to Partner Center using separate AAD tenants, but note this results in isolated evaluation of your competencies and extra purchase costs.
+For more information about account consolidation, read Consolidate your company accounts

 If I have multiple AAD tenants and a single MPN account, is it possible to link them in Partner Center?

 Yes, in Partner Center you can link multiple Azure AD tenants to single Partner Center account.
-Learn more here.
+For more information about account consolidation, read Consolidate your company accounts

 Are there restrictions to adding multiple Azure AD tenants to a single Partner Center account?